 The main concern when using vinegar for fish tank cleaning is the acidity level of the vinegar.
 If your water is already acidic, the vinegar may increase the acidity beyond a safe level.

 Fish tank water has a natural pH value that will be acidic, neutral, or alkaline (basic).
 Your tank’s pH can be affected if vinegar enters the water.
-Alkaline water contains buffers that will help to neutralize acids and will keep the pH level stable.
+Alkaline water contains buffers that will help to neutralize acids and will keep the pH level stable, which you can read about here: How To Lower Alkalinity In Fish Tank Water.

 As a fish keeper, you should know the approximate pH of your fish tank’s water, but a simple test will tell you if you don’t.
 A neutral to slightly alkaline pH will tolerate a small amount of vinegar entering the water without drastically altering its pH.
 Never pour vinegar directly into your tank.